How to Apply to the Master of Library & Information Science Program

 We consider applications as they arrive and attempt to accommodate your requested start date, so the earlier you apply, the earlier you may receive a decision on your application.
 Earlier applications are considered first, so you are strongly encouraged to apply as early as possible.

 No application will be considered until it is complete.
-The responsibility rests with the applicant to ensure that all documents (i.e., transcripts, letters of reference, test results) are received by the application deadline.
+The responsibility rests with the applicant to ensure all required supplementary documents are uploaded to their application prior to submission, and that referees submit their letters as soon as possible.
 Completed applications will be evaluated by the program, which makes the admission decision.
 The School of Graduate and Postdoctoral Studies sends out offers of admission.

 - Name and personal information